-If you have an indoor only cat then it is unfamiliar with the outside world, and probably is scared and hiding nearby.
+- If you have an indoor only cat then it is unfamiliar with the outside world, and probably is scared and hiding nearby.
 Many indoor only cats don’t go beyond the yard or their immediate house and can be found hiding under bushes, hedges, plants, against the house, or in some nearby hiding place.
-Learn more about the three types of lost or missing cat behavior on Missing Animal Response Network.

 - Advertise – Immediately!
 Don’t wait for the finder to advertise your pet as found.
 Place “lost” posters with a photo of your pet in the vicinity where the pet was lost – markets, schools, etc. Note: It is against the law in most cities and counties to post on utility poles; however most people do it anyway.
 Don’t forget to remove the posters when your pet is found.